TCP-Lab/x.FASTQ/README.md

 > __trimFASTQ__ and __anqFASTQ__ modules.

 ## Installation
-As already stressed, ___x.FASTQ___ needs to be installed just on one remote server machine, accessible via SSH to all clients.
+As already stressed, a working SSH client is the only local software requirement for using ___x.FASTQ___, provided it has already been installed on some remote server machines by the system administrator.
+The procedure for installing
+___x.FASTQ___ (and all its dependencies) on the server is here documented step by step.

 ### Cloning
 Clone ___x.FASTQ___ repository from GitHub